numba/numba/docs/source/developer/threading_implementation.rst

 parallelism) it is necessary for the thread making the call to know what the "thread mask" of the main thread is so that it can propagate it into the ``parallel_for`` call it makes when executing the nested parallel function.
-The implementation of this behaviour is threading layer specific but the general principle is for the "main thread" to always "send" the value of the thread mask from its TLS slot to all threads in the threading layer that are active in the parallel region.
+The implementation of this behavior is threading layer specific but the general principle is for the "main thread" to always "send" the value of the thread mask from its TLS slot to all threads in the threading layer that are active in the parallel region.
 These active threads then update their TLS slots with this